UKHO/docs/quality-assurance/Security-Testing-Guidance.md

 This covers off some of the limitations with running the scan in an automated way, such as in cases where the application requires login authentication.
 Although Zap can be configured to handle the authentication its not out of the box functionality.
 Follow the link and read the “Exploring an Application Manually” for more details. https://www.zaproxy.org/getting-started/

-Please foloow the training guide for awareness of securituy testing and what we need to consider relevant to your project in [Avatao QA guild](https://next.avatao.com/teams). contact Raymond.sneddon-jenkins@ukho.gov.uk to arrange access or questions.
+Please follow the training guide for awareness of securituy testing and what we need to consider relevant to your project in [Avatao QA guild](https://next.avatao.com/teams). contact Raymond.sneddon-jenkins@ukho.gov.uk to arrange access or questions.